odanylevskyi/currency-fair-task/README.md

 **Average**

-Processed data for average rage of currency pairs (EUR/GBR) are displayed on the following link `http://ec2-52-43-235-109.us-west-2.compute.amazonaws.com/index.php?r=site/rate`.
+Average rate of currency pairs (EUR/GBR) are displayed on the following link `http://ec2-52-43-235-109.us-west-2.compute.amazonaws.com/index.php?r=site/rate`.
 You also can go to this link clicking on 'Currency Pair Rates' link on top navigation panel.
  The result should looks like this:
  ![Currency Pair Rates](http://image.prntscr.com/image/3fcf62f68218408585df9605ee9badcf.png)